 University of Iowa, B.A., English, 1993

-Chair, Famous and Well-Known Marks U.S. Subcommittee of the International Trademark Association (INTA) 2012-2013
+Chair for two terms, Famous and Well-Known Marks U.S. Subcommittee of the International Trademark Association (INTA) 2012-2015

 USPTO Subcommittee of the Trademark Office Practices Committee INTA 2008-2011